AbheestaV/notspotify/README.md

 # notspotify

-Flutter project to clone spotify
+A Flutter project to clone spotify.
+MUSIC SHALL NOW BE FREE

+## Getting Started